hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 2. Inject a response using the Common Transit Traders Test Support API.
 See below.

-3. GET messages for this movement from the CTC Traders API.
-This will include both the trader and the NCTS messages.
+3. GET a list of your messages for this movement from the CTC Traders API.
+This will include both your trader and your injected NCTS messages.

 <br></br>